thomasgtaylor/how.wtf/content/post/2023-05-19-check-if-a-variable-is-set-in-bash.md

 ---
-title: Check if a variable is set in Bash
-date: 2023-05-19T22:45:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-05-19 22:45:00-04:00
 description: How to check if a variable is set in Bash
-categories:
-- Programming
 tags:
-- Bash
+- bash
+title: Check if a variable is set in Bash
 ---

 Checking if a variable is set is easy in Bash; however, there are two common scenarios: